reproto/reproto/doc/spec.md

 #### `option type_field_name = <string>`

-Name of the type field indicating which sub-type it is.
+Name of the type field indicating which sub-type it's.
 This Option is only valid when `type_info type_field` is set. |

 ## Tuples